-Potton Heritage Association

-P.O.
-Box 262, Mansonville, (Québec) JOE 1X0
+Potton Heritage Association P.O.
+Box 262, Mansonville, (Québec) JOE 1X0 info@pottonheritage.org ww.pottonheritage.org

-info@pottonheritage.org

-ww.pottonheritage.org

-Vorokhta

-St. John the Baptist Ukrainian Chapel
+Vorokhta St. John the Baptist Ukrainian Chapel

-Not far to the north of Vale Perkins, on chemin du Lac, is a modest sign on the right announcing : Vorokhta (Βοροχτα, in Ukrainian).
+Not far to the north of Vale Perkins, on chemin du Lac, is a modest sign on the right announcing : Vorokhta (Bopoxta, in Ukrainian).

 It is here that, in 1954, Ivan and Stefania Telishewski, immigrants from Ukraine, established themselves and invited other Ukrainian immigrants to share the 230 acre farm.
 The Telishewskis named their new home "Vorokhta" in honour of their native village.

 The topography of our region is somewhat similar to that of Vorokhta in Ukraine, which became a popular ski destination when rail service began in 1884, and is now a popular spa on the Prut River, at 880 meters elevation, in the Carpathian Mountains of western Ukraine.
 Vorokhta was named to honour Michael Vorokhta, a famous Ukrainian artist of the late 1500's.

 Over time, about 30 Ukrainian families came to the Telishewski farm, with several establishing homes here; however, most were seasonal visitors.
 Vorokhta became popular, due in large part to the Bodnars, the Monczaks and the Telishewskis.

-Main Altar of the St. John the Baptist Ukrainian Chapel The 50th anniversary of the founding of Vorokhta in Potton was celebrated on July 3, 2004 by a religious celebration, picnic and music, presided by Wolodimir Bodnar, one of the original Ukrainian immigrants to Potton in 1956, who now lives with family in Ontario.
-Although the population of the Vorokhta community has declined steadily, three roads bear names to recall the Ukrainian presence in Potton: Vorokhta, Vitayemo and Odessa.
+The 50th anniversary of the founding of Vorokhta in Potton was celebrated on July 3, 2004 by a religious celebration, picnic and music, presided by Wolodimir Bodnar, one of the original Ukrainian immigrants to Potton in 1956, who now lives with family in Ontario.

+Although the population of the Vorokhta community has declined steadily, three roads bear names to recall the Ukrainian presence in Potton : Vorokhta, Vitayemo and Odessa.
 Vorokhta is the place name.
 The second, Vitayemo, Ласкаво просимое in the Ukrainian language, means Welcome.
-The third road, Odessa, Ogeca, is named for the port city on the Black Sea in Ukraine, often called the Marseille of Ukraine..
+The third road, Odessa, Oдeca, is named for the port city on the Black Sea in Ukraine, often called the Marseille of Ukraine.

 Another area in Potton bears a Ukrainian name, although no boundary or sign defines it.
 The back sides of Sugar Loaf and Hog's Back mountains are very imposing rock faces, about 660 meters high, which, together, form a horseshoe curve surrounding a saucer-like plateau.
-For reasons long forgotten, this area is called Sebastopol, Cebactononb.
+For reasons long forgotten, this area is called Sebastopol, Севастополь.
 Why?
 Perhaps it is for the port city of the same name in the Ukraine, made famous in the Crimean War, where an alliance of English, French and Ottoman Turks opposed the forces of Russia; or, perhaps it is that our cliffs are reminiscent of the impregnable cliffs found at Sevastopol's harbour in the Crimea.

-St. John the Baptist Chapel Following the religious tradition of the Eastern Rite Catholic Church, the Ukrainians of Potton soon built a modest chapel, which was dedicated to St. John the Baptist, the patron saint Quebec, of Ivan (John) Curate Hawryluk, General for the
+St. John the Baptist Chapel

+Following the religious tradition of the Eastern Rite Catholic Church, the Ukrainians of Potton soon built a modest chapel, which was dedicated to St. John the Baptist, the patron saint of Quebec, of Ivan (John) Curate Hawryluk, General for the the faithful to worship.
-Interior of the Chapel with Wolodymyr Bodnar Ukrainian Church in Quebec, and of Ivan (John) Telishewski, owner.
-To complete the chapel, a bell was needed for calling the faithful to worship.
 Appeal was made to the Canadian Pacific Railway which was retiring its steam locomotives, each equipped with a bell.
 The CPR quickly obliged and sent a bell to Highwater Station.
 When Father Hawryluk went to retrieve the bell - he found that three strong men were needed to lift it!
-In 1985, to mark the millennium of the Ukrainian Church in Kiev, the people of Vorokhta decided to enlarge their chapel in the architectural